gaygoblin/violets-revolt-themes/README.md

-put the contents of each theme's custom.css into the custom css box in advanced settings of Revolt appearance settings contents of colors.txt go in the theme overrides, click "import a theme" and click paste
+# how to import a theme!
+1. copy the contents of import.txt
+2. go to appearance, click theme overrides
+3. click on "import a theme"
+4. ur done !!!